Sally Frank: Sex discrimination lawsuit

 While Frank continued the fight on a legal level, female students at Princeton in the 1980s continued to push for inclusion on campus.
 In 1985, a petition collected over 300 signatures calling on the all-male clubs to accept women, supported by the on-campus Women's Center, established in 1971.
 It was the cause of much debate and tension on the campus.

 The lawsuit was re-heard in 1980, then dismissed a second time.
 It was appealed and won, then in 1982 the decision was reversed.
 In 1985 the N.J.
 Division on Civil Rights finally ruled that the clubs were not private because they were bound by "historical, not just superficial ties."
 Ivy Club and Tiger Inn fought back, filing countersuits in 1986 and appealing the decision.
 The judge who heard the countersuit, Robert Miller, stated that the clubs could sever formal ties with the university and remain all-male.
 Just before the decisions, though, the university expressed public support for Frank and agreed to pay her attorney fees in a settlement.
 Eventually another ruling in 1987 said that the law required the clubs to go co-ed.

 In 1988, Cottage Club admitted 27 women in the first year of co-ed bickering.
 Tiger Inn and Ivy Club remained male-only and continued to push back, appealing the decision again.
-Later that year the ruling 1987 was reversed and Frank and Taub had to start over.
+Later that year the ruling of 1987 was reversed and Frank and Taub had to start over.

 On campus students continued the fight, including founding the organization "Coalition for Coeducated Eating Clubs."
 They brought in professors, administrators and alumni, which helped campus attitudes shift.
 They held multiple demonstrations and got on-campus sponsorships, such as from the Women's Center.

 Finally, the N.J Supreme Court ruled that the eating clubs would have to open for women on July 3, 1990.
 Women joined Ivy Club for the first time the following fall.
 Tiger Inn still did not accept women, and continued to appeal the case all the way to the U.S. Supreme Court who then denied their petition in 1991.
 In February 1991, 27 women were accepted into the Tiger Inn, the last club to allow them to join.

 Aftermath

 In the time since the lawsuit ended, the gender balance has significantly shifted at Princeton and in its eating clubs.
 Still, Sally Frank's legal fight is not fully forgotten on campus.
-In 2014, two student officers in Tiger Inn were removed from their positions for emails they sent.
-One with a sexually explicit photograph and the other about Sally Frank herself.
+In 2014, two student officers in Tiger Inn were removed from their positions for emails they sent, one with a sexually explicit photograph and the other about Sally Frank herself.
 This situation was then used to push for an increase in female leadership.

 In 2015, Tiger Inn elected its first female president.
 In 2018, women held the club president positions in nine of the eleven eating clubs.